 - Branching Out also helps diversify the tree population, which limits the negative impacts of pests like the Emerald Ash Borer.
 A diverse urban forest is the best way to ensure resiliency when faced with tree diseases and pests.

 Branching Out is offered exclusively to Iowa communities where Alliant Energy provides electric and/or natural gas service.
-The utility provides grants of $1000 to $10,000 for community-based, tree-planting projects - like parks, gateways, cemeteries, nature trails, libraries, nursing homes, schools and more.
+The utility provides grants of $1000 to $10,000 for community-based, tree-planting projects - like schools, libraries, community buildings, streets and more.